WordPress/wordpress-playground/packages/docs/site/docs/13-contributing/09-contributor-day.md

 :::info

-If you're unsure about the steps listed above, visit the official [Gutenberg Project Contributor Guide](https://developer.wordpress.org/block-editor/contributors/).
+If you’re unsure about the steps listed above, visit the official [Gutenberg Project Contributor Guide](https://developer.wordpress.org/block-editor/contributors/).
 Note that in this case, `wp-now` replaces `wp-env`.

 :::